Post-Op Hair Transplant Guide

 What to Expect Following Your Surgery

 After you’ve undergone your hair transplant, there are a couple of things to be ready for in the days following.
-Whether you choose to go for the FUE method or DHI, you’ll notice some common transitional symptoms appearing.
+Whether you choose to go for the FUE method or DHI, the results of your transplant should be long-lasting.
+However, you’ll notice some common transitional symptoms appearing during the post-op phase.
 These will occur in both the donor area, most commonly the back or sides of the head, and in the transplanted area, the part which was previously bald or thinning.

 The Transplanted Area